TelemetryDeck/docs/guides/flutter-setup.md

 }
 ```

 The Flutter SDK uses the native SDKs for Android and iOS which offer a number of built-in attributes which are submitted with every signal.
 You can overwrite these attributes by providing a custom value with the same key.
-For more information on how each value is calcualted, check the corresponding platform library:
+For more information on how each value is calculated, check the corresponding platform library:

 - `majorMinorSystemVersion`
 - `telemetryClientVersion`